Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

 Click for DetailsThe fifth card, placed to the left of the significator represents Earth.
 It describes your physical presence, position in life, and the influence of the material world.
-Five of Coins (Worry), when reversed: Concern over finance leads to prudent action.
-Impending physical threat is met with calm and skill.
-Suffering and loneliness leads to spiritual growth.
-Stress is met without resorting to excess or the pursuit of oblivion.
+The Sun, when reversed: Loneliness and uncertainty.
+Nostalgic memories.
+The warm passing glow of dusk.
+Peace without vigilance.